wellcomecollection/catalogue-pipeline/snapshots/README.md

 ### Steps

-The snapshot_generator is deployed alongside the Catalogue API (as specified in `.wellcome_project`), in order that it remains in sync with the current display model.
+The snapshot_generator deploys alongside the Catalogue API (as specified in [`.wellcome_project`](../.wellcome_project)), in order that it remains in sync with the current display model.
 You will need to use the [`weco-deploy`](https://github.com/wellcomecollection/weco-deploy) tool.

 ```
 weco-deploy --project-id catalogue_api deploy --environment-id prod